Mazalik/python_course_sol/day06/readme.md

 # Bacterial Growth Plotter

-Thi program allows users to upload an Excel table containing data on time, measured turbidity, and dilution factors collected during bacterial growth in a fermentor.
+This program allows users to upload an Excel table containing data on time, measured turbidity, and dilution factors collected during bacterial growth in a fermentor.
 Using this data, the program generates a growth plot that reflects the real turbidity after accounting for the dilution factors.
 The resulting plot is both displayed to the user and saved for future reference.

 ## Features
 - Upload an Excel table with time, measured turbidity, and dilution factor data.